fbpx

 I like to plan meals with the freshest ingredients near the beginning of the week.
 I reserve the pantry/freezer meals for the end of the week.

-Plan a couple meals which are easy to double the amount of food cooked (cook once, eat twice)!
+Plan a couple of easy meals to double the amount of cooked food (cook once, eat twice)!
 Soups, stews, and casseroles are great for this purpose.

 *Bonus tip* Plan an extra meal every week.
 This helps if the grocery store doesn’t carry a particular menu item.
-You’ll have a back-up meal already planned.
-This also provides buffer room for the following week.
+You’ll have a back-up meal already planned, and it also provides buffer room for the following week.

 Finalize your grocery list

 Look through your grocery list.
-Make sure you’ve included all the items you will need for the week’s menu.
+Ensure you’ve included all the items you need for the week’s menu.
 Write down any ingredients that are missing.

 *Bonus tip* Keep a grocery list on your fridge.
-That way, throughout the week as you run out of items, you can immediately record them on your grocery list.
+That way, as you run out of items throughout the week, you can immediately record them on your grocery list.
 This will save you time when you make your grocery list on meal planning day.

 Go grocery shopping

-Grab your coupons (if that’s your thing), your grocery list, and head to the store.
+Grab your coupons (if that’s your thing) and your grocery list, and head to the store.

 Post your menu

 Once you’ve returned home and put away your groceries, post your menu in a visible spot.
-We have a dry-erase menu board which I made a few years ago.
-Since it hangs near our dinner table, the family knows what we’re eating and when!
+I made a dry-erase menu board a few years ago.
+It hangs near our dinner table, so the family knows what we’re eating and when!

-The added bonus of posting your menu is that it serves as a reminder to move your meat from freezer to fridge the night before you make a particular dinner.
+Posting your menu has the added bonus of reminding you to move your meat from freezer to fridge the night before you make a particular dinner.

-I’ve been meal planning for several years now and it has simplified my life greatly.
-If you’re not meal planning yet, I urge you to give it a try!
+I’ve been meal planning for several years now, and it has greatly simplified my life.
+If you’re not meal planning yet, I urge you to try it!

 SHARE WITH OTHERS